-Under the 2011 notifiable conditions rule revisions, the Washington Administrative Code (WAC) was modified such that reporting of all animal bites is no longer required; instead, only those situations in which human exposure to rabies is suspected are reportable to the local health jurisdiction (LHJ).
-For the purposes of reporting, “Suspected Rabies Exposure” includes two conditions listed in the 2011 rule revisions:
+Under the 2023 notifiable conditions rule revisions, only those situations in which human exposure to rabies is suspected, including confirmed rabies in animals, are reportable to the local health jurisdiction (LHJ).
+For the purposes of reporting, “Suspected Rabies Exposure” includes three conditions listed in the 2023 rule revisions:

-- Rabies, suspected human exposure (due to a bite from or other exposure to an animal that is suspected of being infected with rabies); and
+- Rabies, suspected human exposure (suspected human rabies exposures due to a bite from or other exposure to an animal that is suspected of being infected with rabies); and

-- Animal bites (when human exposure to rabies is suspected)
+- Animal bites (when human exposure to rabies is suspected); and

-- Laboratories: Rabies virus (human or animal specimen) immediately notifiable to local health jurisdiction; specimen submission required – clinical specimen associated with positive result (2 business days)
+- Laboratories: no reporting requirement; rabies virus (human or animal specimen) immediately notifiable to local health jurisdiction; specimen submission required for any clinical specimen associated with positive result, 2 business days.